quirijndubois/convexity-metric/readme.md

-A small python project attempting to define and calcualte some metric for convexity of polygons.
-Includes visualization demos, using phanim library.
+A small python project attempting to define and calculate a metric for convexity of polygons.

+# Visualization dependency

-*Custom local Phanim main branch install is required.
-The Phanim pypi release is too old.
-See [phanim](https://github.com/quirijndubois/phanim)*
+This project includes some visualizations, but this requires a custom local Phanim main branch install of [phanim](https://github.com/quirijndubois/phanim).
+The [phanim](https://github.com/quirijndubois/phanim) pypi release is too old.
+Follow the install instructions [here](https://github.com/quirijndubois/phanim).

 # usage